tum-pbs/pbdl-book/overview-equations.md

 These errors can be measured in terms of the deviation from the exact analytical solution, and for discrete simulations of PDEs, they are typically expressed as a function of the truncation error
 $O( \Delta x^k )$, where $\Delta x$ denotes the spatial step size of the discretization.
-Likewise, we typically have a temporal disceretization via a time step $\Delta t$.
+Likewise, we typically have a temporal discretization via a time step $\Delta t$.

 ```{admonition} Notation and abbreviations
 :class: seealso